 The roles of faculty and alumni in concentrated influence may seem asymmetrical, but in fact they are complementary.
 Think of a school that has many influential faculty but few alumni that go on to be influential.
 Or think of a school that has many influential alumni but few influential faculty.
 Having one or the other is good as far as it goes.
 But having both is clearly better.
 Yet concentrated influence goes even further, rewarding schools that achieve such joint influence of faculty and alumni, albeit with smaller numbers.
 Concentrated influence is about doing more with less.

-Schools with high concentrated influence provide an exceptionally rich and intense educational experience.
+Schools with high concentrated influence provide an exceptionally rich and intense educational experience, especially for undergraduates.
 We therefore want to commend and publicize these schools.
-Indeed, we see concentrated influence as the critical factor in determining what makes a school great and what justifies ranking one school as better than another.
-Thus, at AcademicInfluence.com, what we mean by “the best schools” and “the best disciplinary programs” are those with the highest concentrated influence.
+Indeed, we see concentrated influence as the critical factor in determining what makes an undergraduate experience great and what justifies ranking one undergraduate program as better than another.
+Thus, at AcademicInfluence.com, what we mean by “the best schools” and “the best disciplinary programs” at the undergraduate level are those with the highest concentrated influence.

 As a ranking method, concentrated influence requires precise formulae to calculate it.
-Only by laying out such calculations can we use concentrated influence to rank the best colleges, universities, and disciplinary programs.
-In fact, we need four variants of concentrated influence to identify what we mean by “best.”
-These variants arise because even though the basic form of concentrated influence remains the same, what we mean by “best” is different at the undergraduate versus the graduate level, and for overall influence versus influence by discipline.
+Only by laying out such calculations can we use concentrated influence to rank colleges, universities, and disciplinary programs.
+In fact, we identify four variants of concentrated influence.
+These variants arise because the form of concentrated influence needs to differ at the undergraduate versus the graduate level, and for overall influence versus influence by discipline.

 For a given school, the following key terms are required to calculate its concentrated influence: I = overall influence score, d = discipline, Id = influence by discipline score (d = “anthropology” or “biology” or ...), U = undergraduate student body size, G = graduate student body size.
-The following four variants of concentrated influence thus determine the best undergraduate and graduate schools, whether overall or by discipline:
+The following four variants of concentrated influence thus gauge academic excellence at the undergraduate versus graduate level, whether overall or by discipline:

-The four ranking metrics defined in these calculations are variants of concentrated influence and capture what sets one school or disciplinary program above another, and thus how we at AcademicInfluence.com make sense of the comparative “better” and the superlative “best.”
+The four ranking metrics defined in these calculations are variants of concentrated influence and capture combinations of influence and school size that can set one school or disciplinary program above another.
+At the undergraduate level, it is how we at AcademicInfluence.com make sense of the comparative “better” and the superlative “best.”
+At the graduate level, it provides a useful complement to how we make sense of “better” and “best,” which we gauge in terms of pure influence.
 In the next section, we motivate and explain these concentrated influence variants.

 As is immediately clear from inspecting the four variants of concentrated influence, all of them contain the factor I/U. I/U is the most basic form of concentrated influence and coincides with overall concentrated influence at the undergraduate level (without reference to any particular discipline).
 For undergraduates, this metric seems exactly right for capturing academic excellence overall, without specifying any particular discipline.
 Why is that?

-The rationale for what’s best at the graduate level thus parallels what’s best at the undergraduate level (i.e., CIGO corresponds to CIUO and CIGD corresponds to CIUD) except for the multiplying factor G. It turns out that even though the concentration of influence at the undergraduate level is enhanced by lowering the size of the undergraduate body, at the graduate level it helps to have a large and vibrant community of graduate students (who promise to become the new generation of academic influencers).
+The rationale for concentrated influence at the graduate level parallels concentrated influence at the undergraduate level (i.e., CIGO corresponds to CIUO and CIGD corresponds to CIUD), the difference being multiplication by the factor G. It turns out that even though the concentration of influence at the undergraduate level is enhanced by lowering the size of the undergraduate body, at the graduate level it helps to have a large and vibrant community of graduate students (who promise to become the new generation of academic influencers).
 Much exciting research these days is cross-disciplinary, and a larger graduate student body allows for such work to flourish.

 The philosopher Charles Sanders Peirce used to quip that for a difference to be a difference it has to make a difference.
 In this last section we want to pick up on Peirce’s point as it relates to concentrated influence.
 Specifically, we want to address the difference concentrated influence makes to the rankings of colleges, universities, and disciplinary programs.